mindstorm38/portablemc/README.md

 addons.

 # Addons
-Addons for PortableMC are obviously optionnals, officially supported addons can be found in the ['addons' directory](https://github.com/mindstorm38/portablemc/tree/master/addons).
+Addons for PortableMC are obviously optionals, officially supported addons can be found in the ['addons' directory](https://github.com/mindstorm38/portablemc/tree/master/addons).
 To install addons you need to make a directory `addons` next to the script, and then put addons into it.

 To check if the addons are properly installed, you can use the ['addon list' sub-command](#addons).

 ## FabricMC support
 FabricMC is now supported through the addon `modloader_fabric`, you can either install the package manually or download the prebuilt package (`modloaders` on the latest release post [portablemc/releases](https://github.com/mindstorm38/portablemc/releases)).

 This add-on allows you to start Minecraft using FabricMC directly with the [start sub-command](#start-the-game), but instead of a standard version like `1.16.5` you must use the following pattern: `fabric:<mc-version>`.

 For example, using the command `portablemc.py start fabric:1.16.5` will download and start the latest FabricMC mod loader for `1.16.5`.

 You can also specify the loader version in addition using the following pattern: `fabric:<mc-version>:<loader-version>`.

 ***For now, mods must be installed manually in the standard `mods` directory, an additional command to install and manage mods was planed but this is not possible for now due to complex APIs and mods management by Fabric.***

 ![fabric animation](https://github.com/mindstorm38/portablemc/blob/master/doc/fabricmc.gif?raw=true)